 - International experience and previous teaching experience a plus.

-- Ability to take initiative and be able to work independently, be flexible and creative.
+- Ability to take initiative and work independently, be flexible and creative.

 - Enthusiasm for helping people learn.